freenas/freenas-docs/README.md

 ##Building the Documentation

-All of the following commands need to be run from /path/to/your-build-directory/freenas/docs/userguide.
+All of the following commands to be run from /path/to/your-build-directory/freenas/docs/userguide.
 These formats are currently available: HTML, single HTML, PDF, and EPUB.
 The output of either HTML form is in